vapor-community/tls/README.md

 Travis builds Swift SSL on both Ubuntu 14.04 and macOS 10.11.
 Check out the `.travis.yml` file to see how this package is built and compiled during testing.

-## Fluent
+## Vapor

-This wrapper was created to power [Fluent](https://github.com/qutheory/fluent), an ORM for Swift.
+This wrapper was created to power [Vapor](https://github.com/qutheory/vapor), an Web Framework for Swift.

 ## Author